The format of ChampSim

 };

-I was filling all the fields and everything seem to work, until I noticed my branches were not really detected as taken despite marking them as that.
+I was filling all the fields and everything seemed to work, until I noticed my branches were not really detected as taken despite marking them as that.

 d0 06 01 00 00 00 00 00 ┊ 01 01 00 00 1c 0f 00 00